Nsang4625/Jenkins-Operation/1_Backup/1_Backup.md

 # 🚀 Backup Jenkins data and configurations to external disk

 ---
+> [!NOTE]

-Before starting, ensure you have basic understanding of Linux and Jenkins plugins.
+> Before starting, ensure you have basic understanding of Linux and Jenkins plugins.

 ## 🎤 Introduction